lelou6666/nimbus-docs/phantom/webapp.rst

 Creating a sensor autoscaling domain
 ------------------------------------

-If you would like to create a sensor autoscaling domain, ensure that you have tcollector installed and configured on your VM image, then:
+If you would like to create a sensor autoscaling domain, ensure that you have tcollector installed and configured on your VM image.
+You can also use the hello-phantom.gz public image on FutureGrid, as described on the :doc:`sensors` page.

+Then:

 1. Click *Add Domain*
 2. Choose a name for the domain in the popup window
 3. Pick the Launch Configuration you created earlier
-4. Type a Sensors to Monitor at the *Add Sensor* box, and then a space
+4. Type a sensor to monitor (for instance *proc.loadavg.1min*) at the *Add Sensor* box, and then a space
 5. Make sure *Scaling Policy* is set to "Sensor"
 6. Fill out the sensor policy parameters:
    a) *Metric* is the metric to base scaling actions on